AhmetMuratAcar/CrossSeq/README.md

 The resulting analysis yields 2 graphs per comparison sequence (codon and nucleotide analyses) and a markdown file containing the caluclated statistics for each comparison.

 ## How to Install and Run CrossSeq
 Ensure that you have a version of Python > 3.7 installed.
-Clone this repository to your device.
+Either clone this repository or download the current release to your device.
 Access the local file through your terminal and run the following command to install the dependencies:
 ```
 pip install -r requirements.txt
 ```